flammie/flammie.github.io/index.md

 * no voice chats or video conferences unless necessary,
 * no telephone calls
 * if the office door is ajar, knock in
+* you can use my public key A78F7092724E72D38981203CCEAF4D20913446FC to verify stuff: [flammie's public key](flammie-pubkey.gpg), [text version of public key](flammie-pubkey.txt)

 | *Contact* | *Address (link)* |
 | :-------  | :--------------  |